kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(3\) The landing must be made without excessive vertical acceleration or tendency to bounce, nose over, ground loop, porpoise, or water loop.

-\(b\) The landing data required by §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.77   Landing Decision Point (LDP): Category A.|§29.77]], 29.79, 29.81, 29.83, and 29.85 must be determined—
+\(b\) The landing data required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.77   Landing Decision Point (LDP): Category A.|§§29.77]], 29.79, 29.81, 29.83, and 29.85 must be determined—

 \(1\) At each weight, altitude, and temperature for which landing data are approved;